-His awards include seven Tonys, three Grammys including Best Contemporary Classical Composition for Requiem, seven Oliviers, a Golden Globe, an Oscar, two International Emmys, the Praemium Imperiale, the Richard Rodgers Award for Excellence in Musical Theatre, a BASCA Fellowship and the Kennedy Center Honor.
+His awards, both as composer and producer, include seven Tonys, seven Oliviers, a Golden Globe, an Oscar, the Praemium Imperiale, the Richard Rodgers Award for Excellence in Musical Theatre, a BASCA Fellowship, the Kennedy Center Honor and a Grammy for Best Contemporary Classical Composition for Requiem, his setting of the Latin Requiem mass which contains one of his best known compositions, Pie Jesu.

-He currently owns six London theatres, including the Theatre Royal, Drury Lane and the London Palladium.
+He owns seven London theatres including the Theatre Royal, Drury Lane and the London Palladium.

-He was knighted in 1992 and created an honorary life peer in 1997.
+He was knighted by Her Majesty The Queen in 1992 and created an honorary member of the House of Lords in 1997.

 Julian Lloyd Webber